 At BankUnited, we are committed to providing a safe and secure online environment for our customers.
 We employ industry-standard encryption technology to protect the confidentiality and integrity of customer data.

-BankUnited representatives will never call or email you and ask for your account numbers, password, PIN, credit card number, ATM/debit card number or social security number.
+BankUnited representatives will never call or email you and ask for your account number, password, PIN, credit card number, ATM/debit card number or social security number.
 Always keep this information private, even at home.

 Here are some tips to secure your online information:

 - Change your passwords often.
 This is a simple way to secure your privacy and data.

 - Keep Wi-Fi networks password protected.
 This keeps out hackers and unauthorized users.

 - Always log off after an online banking session.

 - Install current versions of anti-virus software and keep them updated.